Keyboard shortcuts

 Delete specific sessions by UUID:

-meka delete 550e8400-e29b-41d4-a716-446655440000
+meka session delete 550e8400-e29b-41d4-a716-446655440000

 Delete multiple sessions at once:

-meka delete 550e8400-e29b-41d4-a716-446655440000 a1b2c3d4-e5f6-7890-abcd-ef1234567890
+meka session delete 550e8400-e29b-41d4-a716-446655440000 a1b2c3d4-e5f6-7890-abcd-ef1234567890

 Delete all sessions:

-meka delete --all
+meka session delete --all

 Managing Sessions via SQLite